 By using these four recipe groups (Pantry Panic, Freezer Frenzy, Convenience Meal and Regular Rotation) I reuse the SAME recipes throughout the school year (but only 3 times, and max 4 if I use that same rotation during the summer), and they take away the need for new recipes.
 By grouping and strategically re-using the recipes we are creating the allusion of variety.
 And don’t forget about the money saving benefits too!

-Creating Your Own Food Allergy Recipes for Cooking Inspiration
+Become Inspired to Create Your Own Food Allergy Recipes

 Now that we have how many recipes we need and what groups they’ll go into, we can start to become more creative and make meals that appeal to your family and your sense of creativity.
 How?
 By using a basic recipe formula and using items you have in your pantry, or items that inspire you at the grocery store.